ramda/ramda/README.md

 <img src="http://ramda.jcphillipps.com/logo/ramdaFilled_200x235.png"
      width="170" height="190" align="right" hspace="12" />

-There are already several excellent libraries with a functional flavor such as _Underscore_ and _Lo-Dash_.
-While they are meant to be general-purpose toolkits, suitable for working in multiple paradigms, we created Ramda differently.
-We wanted a library designed specifically for a functional programming style, one that made it easy to create functional pipelines, one that never mutated user data.
+There are already several excellent libraries with a functional flavor.
+Typically, they are meant to be general-purpose toolkits, suitable for working in multiple paradigms.
+Ramda has a more focused goal.
+We wanted a library designed specifically for a functional programming style, one that makes it easy to create functional pipelines, one that never mutates user data.

 What's Different?
 -----------------

-While Ramda includes all of the favorite list-manipulation functions you expect, e.g. `map`, `filter`, `reduce`, `find`, and so forth, Ramda is also significantly different from libraries like _Underscore_ and _Lo-Dash_.

 The primary distinguishing features of Ramda are: